-• Sales force-We share certain data with our sales force.
-We could face fines, investigations, lawsuits or other legal action if our sales force violates, or is perceived to violate, applicable laws and regulations, and our reputation and brand could be negatively impacted.

-- Payment card industry data security standards-A failure to adhere to the payment card industry's data security standards could cause us to incur penalties from payment card associations, termination of our ability to accept credit or debit card payments, litigation and adverse publicity, any of which could have a material adverse effect on our business and financial condition. - Artificial intelligence ("AI")-If we introduce AI technologies into new or existing offerings or back-office functions, it may result in new or expanded risks and liabilities due to enhanced governmental or regulatory scrutiny, litigation, compliance issues, ethical concerns, and data privacy and security risks, all of which could adversely affect our business, reputation, and financial results.
-For example, the use of AI technologies could lead to unintended consequences, such as accuracy issues, cybersecurity risks, unintended biases, and discriminatory outputs, which could impact our ability to protect our data, intellectual property, and client information, or could expose us to intellectual property claims by third parties.
+- Sales force-We share certain data with our sales force.
+We could face fines, investigations, lawsuits or other legal action if our sales force violates, or is perceived to violate, applicable laws and regulations, and our reputation and brand could be negatively impacted. - Payment card industry data security standards-A failure to adhere to the payment card industry's data security standards could cause us to incur penalties from payment card associations, termination of our ability to accept credit or debit card payments, litigation and adverse publicity, any of which could have a material adverse effect on our business and financial condition. - Consumer health data regulations-In addition to state comprehensive privacy laws, several states (Washington, Nevada and Connecticut) have passed targeted legislation regulating "consumer health information," generally defined as personal information linked or reasonably linkable to a consumer that identifies their past, present, or future physical or mental health status.
+This broad definition likely imposes restrictions on our ability to gather this data.
+These new laws appear to require additional privacy policies and specific consents from consumers; compliance with these new laws may require significant time and effort.
+If found to be in violation of these laws, we may face regulatory scrutiny and fines.
+The cost of assessing and bringing company practices into compliance with these new laws can be significant and the risk of legal claims in the event of a non-compliance is increasing.
+For example, Washington's "My Health, My Data" law creates a private right of action for non-compliance. - Artificial intelligence ("AI")-If we introduce AI technologies into new or existing offerings or back-office functions, it may result in new or expanded risks and liabilities due to enhanced governmental or regulatory scrutiny, litigation, compliance issues, ethical concerns, and data privacy and security risks, all of which could adversely affect our business, reputation, and financial results.
+For example, the use of AI technologies could lead to unintended consequences, such as accuracy issues, cybersecurity and data privacy risks, unintended biases, and discriminatory outputs, which could impact our ability to protect our data, intellectual property, and client information, or could expose us to intellectual property claims by third parties.
+In addition to these risks, several U.S. and international jurisdictions have passed laws regulating the use of AI technologies.
+For example, the European Union's Artificial Intelligence Act has provided a regulatory landscape that private businesses will need to navigate with caution.
+The scale of penalties for non-compliance could be up to €35 million or 7% of global turnover.
+We anticipate we will only see an increase in regulation in this area, which may impact our ability to use AI technologies into our new or existing offerings or back-office functions, and new regulations may require reconstruction of technologies already in use.